 Tennessee Wildlife Federation works with private landowners and public agencies to conserve and restore the four major habitat types in Tennessee: forests, grasslands, rivers, and wetlands.

-The Federation’s Habitat Conservation and Restoration program has planted more than 500,000 trees across the state; restored or conserved more than 5,000 acres of forests, grasslands, and wetlands; and restore seven miles of streams and rivers to their natural flow.
+The Federation’s Habitat Conservation and Restoration program has planted more than 500,000 trees across the state; restored or conserved more than 5,000 acres of forests, grasslands, and wetlands; and restored seven miles of streams and rivers to their natural flow.

 Four Major Habitats